zamp21/collabtrans/README.md

     # 3. Instantiate the workflow
     workflow = TXTWorkflow(config=workflow_config)

-    # 4. Read the file and perform translation
+    # 4. Load the file and execute translation
     workflow.read_path("path/to/your/notes.txt")
     await workflow.translate_async()
     # Alternatively, use the synchronous method